sztyborek/martasztybor.pl/_posts/2015-10-19-negative-padding-unboxing-the-box-model.md

 image: /img/pack.jpg
 ---

-This post is inspired with a discussion we had recently at our workplace.
+This post is inspired with a discussion we had once at [our workplace](http://10clouds.com).
 It started with a question, asked by one of the backend developers:

 > Why do we have negative margin in CSS, while there's no possibility to set negative padding?